grandbora/expense-tracker/README.md

 After all this fun the app was serving its intended purpose.
 So I added travis and watch the green bar appearing on [travis](https://travis-ci.org).
 Then I logged in to the amazon server and pulled the latest of the repository.
 Currently it is located at this ip:http://54.244.236.133/ may not stay same in the future.

-I would like to congratulate the readers that made it so far.
+I would like to congratulate the readers who made it so far.
 If you are interested you can go on checking the other similar apps [currency converter](https://github.com/grandbora/currency-converter) and [soundlist](https://github.com/grandbora/soundlist).